core-wg/oscore/draft-ietf-core-object-security.md

 ## Master Secret Used Multiple Times {#master-secret-multiple}

-{{sec-context-establish}} recommends the use of a key establishment protocol providing forward secrecy of the Master Secret.
+{{sec-context-establish}} recommends that the Master Secret is obtained from a key establishment protocol providing forward secrecy.

 An application which does not require forward secrecy may allow multiple security contexts to be derived from one Master Secret.
 The requirements on the security context parameters must be fulfilled ({{req-params}}) even if the client or server is rebooted, recommissioned or in error cases.